 Blue Nose Pit Bulls: Intimidating Looking, Loyal, Sensitive, Loving

 Blue nose pit bulls may be the latest in breeder inventions, but are they the breed for you?

-Although their name and appearance may be a bit deceiving, blue nose pit bulls are actually extremely loving, loyal, and even good with children.
+Their name and appearance are a bit deceiving.
+Blue nose pit bulls are actually extremely loving, loyal, and even good with children.

 This fallacy arose because pit bulls were used in dogfights.
 Being brought up and trained by criminals who just wanted to make money has given the pit bull an aggressive and scary reputation.